-- · Behaved in a way that has harmed a child, or may have harmed a child, and/or - · Possibly committed a criminal offence against or related to a child, and/or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - · Behaved in a way that indicates they may not be suitable to work with children (including outside of school)
+- Behaved in a way that has harmed a child, or may have harmed a child, and/or - Possibly committed a criminal offence against or related to a child, and/or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - Behaved in a way that indicates they may not be suitable to work with children (including outside of school)

-Allegations about a member of staff (including supply staff, volunteers and contractors) should be reported to the Principal (or Vice Principal their absence) immediately.
-The Principal (or Vice Principal) will then lead any investigation as the 'case manager.'
+Allegations about a member of staff (including supply staff, volunteers and contractors) should be reported to the Principal, or a member of the Senior Leadership team immediately.
+The Principal (or a senior leader) will then lead any investigation as the 'case manager.'